Rock ‘n’ Roll Rumble, Spring 2015

-We are paying attention to what bands are doing (and not doing).
+I am paying attention to what bands are doing.
+And not doing.

 What’s The Deal?

 It has included some 80-100 bands and must be narrowed down to just 24.
 This is very difficult and much care is taken in the vetting process.
 I watch what a bands does, how active they are and how they work to promote themselves.
 If I don’t hear from you at all, it is safe to say you aren’t really working at it.
 Fair enough.

 This very long list includes some of the most active bands over this past year as well as the ones that have gotten the show’s attention during this time.
 It is as very much about the work a band does throughout the year.

 It is not the “24 best bands” in Boston.
 Some great bands say no.

 While we appreciate any bands’ desire to be part of the Rumble, it is doubtful that I will respond to messages like, “I do Creed covers, can I be in The Rumble?” and “My 3rd cousin is in Godsmack, put me in The Rumble” (though that would entertain me), and “Why is my band not in the Rumble?” or “You suck because my band is totally the best band in Boston and deserves to be in the Rumble!” emails.